hackerfeast1/Beginner-Projects/CONTRIBUTING.md

-# Contributing to DEV Mate!
+# Contributing to the Repository!

 First off, thanks for taking the time to contribute! ❤️